estimateContrasts: Contrast Estimates

 )

-a matrix of contrast coefficients.
-Separate rows of the matrix contain the contrast coefficients for that particular contrast, and a column for level of the factor. |
+A matrix of contrast coefficients.
+Separate rows of the matrix contain the contrast coefficients for that particular contrast, and a column for each level of the factor.

-the nominal error rate for the multiple confidence intervals. |
+The nominal error rate for the multiple confidence intervals.

-number of contrasts.
-If NULL, L will be set to the number of rows in the contrast matrix, otherwise L will be as specified. |
+Number of contrasts.
+If 'NULL', 'L' will be set to the number of rows in the contrast matrix, otherwise 'L' will be as specified.

-optional function to be applied to estimates and confidence intervals.
-Typically for backtransformation operations. |
+Optional function to be applied to estimates and confidence intervals.
+Typically used for back-transformation operations.

-Returns a matrix whose rows correspond to the different contrasts being estimated and whose columns correspond to the point estimate of the contrast, the Tukey lower and upper limits of the confidence interval, the unadjusted p-value, the Tukey and Bonferroni p-values.
+Returns a matrix whose rows correspond to the different contrasts being estimated and whose columns correspond to the point estimate of the contrast, the Tukey lower and upper limits of the confidence interval, the unadjusted p-value, and the Tukey and Bonferroni p-values.

 ## computer data: